Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Details of the Dynamic RR-Index and Locate Algorithm

 \subparagraph{Random access queries.} We compute $T[i..i+\ell-1]$ by traversing the derivation tree of $\mathcal{G}^{R}$ from the root to the $\ell$ leaves corresponding to the substring.
 Using Lemma~\ref{lem:basic_queries}, this traversal can be performed in $\mathcal{O}(\kappa)$ time, where $\kappa$ is the number of nodes in the derivation tree that satisfy the following two conditions: (i) the label of the node corresponds to an explicit node in the DAG; (ii) the node is an ancestor of a leaf corresponding to a character of $T[i..i+\ell-1]$. $\kappa$ can be bounded by $\mathcal{O}(H + \ell)$.
 Therefore, $T[i..i+\ell-1]$ can be computed in $\mathcal{O}(H + \ell)$ time.

-\subparagraph{LCE and reversed LCE queries.} Consider an LCE query on two suffixes $T[i..n]$ and $T[j..n]$, and let $\ell \geq 1$ denote the length of their longest common prefix.
-Let $Q$ be the shortest sequence of nonterminals that (i) derives $T[i..i+\ell-1]$ and (ii) is embedded at both positions $i$ and $j$.
+\subparagraph{LCE and reversed LCE queries.} Consider an LCE query on two suffixes $T[i..n]$ and $T[j..n]$, and let $\ell \geq 0$ denote the length of their longest common prefix.
+If $\ell=0$, the query is answered immediately.
+Otherwise, let $Q$ be the shortest sequence of nonterminals that (i) derives $T[i..i+\ell-1]$ and (ii) is embedded at both positions $i$ and $j$.
 The standard algorithm finds $Q$ by traversing the derivation tree and recovers $\ell$ as the sum of $|\val(\cdot)|$ over the nonterminals of $Q$; reversed LCE is symmetric.

 Duyster and Kociumaka~\cite{DBLP:journals/mst/DuysterK26} showed that this algorithm runs in $\mathcal{O}(H)$ time on the restricted recompression RLSLP, and Lemma~\ref{lem:basic_queries} lets us simulate it within the same bound.
 Given the popped sequence of $P$, the same procedure extends to an LCE between a suffix of $T$ and a suffix of $P$ (traverse the subtrees rooted at the nodes of the popped sequence), and likewise to a reversed LCE between prefixes.